Tallak-Lippe/YoloJson/README.md

 ## Usage
-Use the two subscripts for arrays and dictionaries to chain together the path to the object you wan't.
-The framework will do all the casting and decoding to the correct data types for you.
+There are a few steps to access values in your JSON data with this package.
+First, use the two subscripts for arrays and dictionaries to chain together the path to the object you want.
+The framework will do all the casting and decoding to the correct types for you.
 ```swift
 try data["_embedded"]["recommendations"][0]["series"]["id"]
 ```
-Then cast the object to the type you wan't and store it in a variable
+Then cast the object to the type you want and store it in a variable
 ```swift
 let ID = try data["_embedded"]["recommendations"][0]["series"]["id"].cast(to: String.self)
 ```